KenwayXu/KenwayXu.github.io/_pages/research.md

 **Liquidity Trap, Private Behavior Preference and The Micro-Foundation of Fiscal Multiplier Dynamics**
 with Chuanglian Chen, Feng Dong, and Xirong Gao
-Revise & Resubmit in *Macroeconomic Dynamics*.
+Revise & Resubmit in *Macroeconomic Dynamics*

 <br>  <br>